 📍 91 Dundas Street E, Toronto, Ontario

-As I was hanging out with E the other day, she suggested we go to Hokkaido Santouka Ramen which was relatively around the downtown area as we wanted to check out Muji and Uncle Tetsu Japanese Cheesecake.
-We, however, forgot about Uncle Tetsu that day.. ohwell, another time! 🙂 .
+I was hanging out with E the other day, she suggested to lunch at Hokkaido Santouka Ramen which was relatively around the downtown area as we wanted to check out Muji and Uncle Tetsu Japanese Cheesecake together.

-We were seated fairly quick, and they greeted us with “Irasshaimase! / いらっしゃいませ!” when we stepped in.
-This is not new to me as most Japanese places do that whenever new customers come in.
-It simply means “Welcome” 🙂 .
-I’ve heard this restaurant chain is big in Japan as well!
+We were seated fairly quick, and they greeted us with “Irasshaimase! / いらっしゃいませ!”.
+It simply means “Welcome”.
+I’ve heard from E that this restaurant chain is big in Japan as well!

-Their menu has both Japanese and English dictation and you can also customize your dish to your liking – by adding more meat, or vegetable (some with extra charges).
-You can also determine how hard or soft you’d like your noodle to be (as you can slightly read off from the menu), as E likes harder ramen noodles.
+Their menu is offered in both Japanese and English language.
+You can also customize your dish to your liking – by adding more meat or vegetables, with extra chargers, of course.
+You can also choose how soft or hard your noodles are as well, as E likes harder noodles.

-Hokkaido Santouka Ramen is definitely the place if you want a quick meal and that fills you up – great for Ryerson University students as this ramen stop is about a 5 minute walk from the university.
+Hokkaido Santouka Ramen is definitely the place if you want a quick meal and that fills you up.
+It’s also great for Ryerson University students as this ramen stop is about a 5-minute walk from the university.
 However, considering the space they have, I wouldn’t go with a big group to Santouka.

 Till next time, ♥